Abstract analogues of flux as symplectic invariants: Families of objects

 Maybe more obviously, restriction to the full subcategory $A \subset A^{\mathit{tw}}$ yields a map in reverse direction to \eqref{eq:twisted-gamma}.
 These two maps are inverse quasi-isomorphisms (strict inverses in one order, and inverses up to homotopy in the other), which is one form of the derived invariance of Hochschild cohomology.

-There is also an analogue for $A$-modules.
-Again thinking in terms of deformations, a deformation of $A$ induces a deformation of $A^{\mathit{mod}}$, but one which remains within the class of dg categories with curvature.
-In fact, the product $\mu^2_{A^{\mathit{mod}}}$ does not actually change, since it is defined in a way which does not involve $\mu^*_A$.
+Let's look at the analogous question for $A_\infty$-modules.
+As before, a deformation of $A$ induces a deformation of $A^{\mathit{mod}}$, but one which remains within the class of dg categories with curvature.
+In fact, the product $\mu^2_{A^{\mathit{mod}}}$ does not actually change, since its definition does not involve $\mu^*_A$.
 Concretely, this means that we have a map

 such that $g^{\mathit{mod}} = \Gamma^{\mathit{mod}}(g)$ has only two nontrivial components

 These are given by